afantasia-me/afantasia-me.github.io/index.md

 title: Home
 ---

-# Welcome to the Atelier Fantasia
+# Welcome to Atelier Fantasia

 > Unabashadly infrequent work in progress.

 My usual pseudonym is A. Fantasia (stylised: aFantasia), while my online handle is babel.
 - A. Fantasia is a self-reference.
 Not hard to figure out.
 - babel is after Jorge Luis Borges, sadly not Douglas Adams.
-Simply not confident as a translator, I'm afraid!
+  + Not cut out to be a translator, I'm afraid!

 I read books 📚 and drink tea 🍵.